Cosmic Reionization in the JWST Era: Back to AGNs?: Photon Source and Sink Terms

-Since the recombination rate is quadratic in density and depends on temperature, its volume-average must be computed with the help of cosmological hydrodynamics simulations \citep[e.g.,][]{finlator12,Shull2012,So2014,Jeeson2014,Pawlik2015, kaurov15,Chen2020}.
+Since the recombination rate is quadratic in density and depends on temperature, its volume average must be computed with the help of cosmological hydrodynamic simulations \citep[e.g.,][]{finlator12,Shull2012,So2014,Jeeson2014,Pawlik2015, kaurov15,Chen2020}.
 Denoting, as is customary, the volume filling factor of ionized hydrogen as $\QH\equiv \langle x_{\rm HII}\rangle$ (here and below the angle brackets denote an average over all space), it is convenient to define a volume-averaged recombination rate per hydrogen atom as $\QH/\bar t_{\rm rec,H}$, where the ``effective" recombination timescale for \HII\ regions in the IGM is \citep{Madau1999}

-Here, $\langle n_{\rm H} \rangle$ is the mean comoving cosmic density of hydrogen atoms and $\chi\equiv Y/4X$, i.e. we have assumed that helium is singly ionized at the same time as hydrogen, and doubly ionized only at later times.
+Here, $\langle n_{\rm H} \rangle$ is the mean comoving cosmic density of hydrogen atoms and $\chi\equiv Y/4X$, i.e. we have assumed that helium is singly ionized at the same time as hydrogen and doubly ionized only at later times.
 For the clumping factor $C_R$ that corrects radiative recombinations for density, temperature, and ionization inhomogeneities, we use the results of radiation-hydrodynamic simulations of inhomogeneous reionization by \citet{Finlator2009} and \citet{Chen2020}.
 A detailed comparison between the volume filling factor model of reionization history (see Section\,4) and the results of the SCORCH reionization simulation project \citep{Chen2020} shows consistency for